 Planning includes developing rules and regulations for athletic programs and informing all athletes, parents, and coaches.
 Planning creates a proactive mindset that can help avoid injuries.

-The duties of supervision include providing safe grounds for practice, being physically present, providing complete instructions, and structuring practices based on age and capability.
+The duties of supervision include providing safe grounds for the practice, being physically present, providing complete instructions, and structuring practices based on age and capability.

 - Evaluating athletes for readiness to play